Capidava

-Capidava (Kapidaua, Cappidava, Capidapa, Calidava, Calidaua) was an important Geto-Dacian center on the right bank of the Danube.
-After the Roman conquest, it became a civil and military center, as part of the province of Moesia Inferior (later Scythia Minor), modern Dobruja.
+Capidava (Kapidaua, Cappidava, Capidapa, Calidava, Calidaua) was originally an important Geto-Dacian centre on the right bank of the Danube.
+After the Roman conquest, it became a civil and military centre in the province of Moesia Inferior (later Scythia Minor) and part of the defensive frontier system of the Moesian Limes along the Danube.

-It is located in the village with the same name, Capidava, in Constanța County, Romania.
+It is located in the village with the same name in Constanța County, Romania.

 Ancient sources

 Tabula Peutingeriana

 Capidava is depicted in the form Calidava/Calidaua in Segmentum VIII of Tabula Peutingeriana (1st–4th century) on a Roman road between Axiopolis and Carsium.
-The map provides accurate data on the distances between Axiopolis, Capidava and Carsium.
-These distances coincide with the distances between the present localities of Hinog - Capidava and Capidava - Hârşova.
+The map provides distances between Axiopolis, Capidava and Carsium which coincide with the distances between the sites.
 This is also verified by the discovery of a milestone at Seimenii Mici that indicates the distance of 18,000 feet (27 km) from Axiopolis to Capidava.

 Notitia Dignitatum

-Capidava appears on an illustration from Notitia Dignitatum imperii romani (Basel ?, cca.
-1436) between the fortresses standing on the Lower Danube limes and found under the authority of the military commander of the province (dux Scythiae).
+Capidava appears on an illustration from Notitia Dignitatum imperii romani between the forts standing on the Lower Danube limes and found under the authority of the military commander of the province (dux Scythiae).
 Notitia also mentions at Capidava (form Capidaua) a cavalry unit or detachment of units under the command of the Duke of Scythia: Cuneus equitum Solensium, Capidaua.
 The Cuneus equitum Solensium might well be the cavalry component of the old Legio XX Valeria Victrix, renamed the Solenses.

 Etymology

-Capidava took its name from the old Getic dava "settlement" that was in a close area.
-Capidava name has the characteristic Dacian ending, the suffix –dava meaning "settlement, village, town".
+Capidava took its name from the old Getic dava "settlement".
+"Capidava" has the characteristic Dacian ending, the suffix –dava meaning "settlement, village, town".
 This Getic toponym, means the "curve fortified settlement".
-The Getic name had been preserved by the Romans under the form Capidava in the Antonine Itinerary (224, 3) Calidava in the Tabula Peutingeriana (VIII, 3) and Cappidava or Capidapa in the Geography of Ravenna (179, 3 and 186).
+The Getic name had been preserved by the Romans under the form Capidava in the Antonine Itinerary (224, 3), Calidava in the Tabula Peutingeriana (VIII, 3) and Cappidava or Capidapa in the Geography of Ravenna (179, 3 and 186).
 The entire territory took the name "territorium capidavense".
-Petculescu noted that, in the zone of the Danubian frontier zone, the names of the sites of the forts and the civilian settlements related to them were overwhelmingly of pre-Roman origin, mostly Geto-Dacian.
-In the southern part of the frontier, there was a concentration of names ending in dava, characteristic of the Geto-Dacian hill-forts, indicating that the Roman army on this arrival in this zone of the Danubian frontier found a lot of local tribes dwelling in fortified sites according to their traditions habits.
-Nevertheless, Capidava is one of the few Roman-era settlements with indigenous names in the area were no significant pre-Roman settlement was found.
-According to Irimia, this is at great extent because of insufficient research.
+Petculescu noted that in the zone of the Danubian frontier zone the names of the sites of the forts and the civilian settlements related to them were overwhelmingly of pre-Roman origin, mostly Geto-Dacian.
+In the southern part of the frontier there was a concentration of names ending in dava, characteristic of the Geto-Dacian hill-forts, indicating that the Roman army found a lot of local tribes dwelling in fortified sites according to their traditions.
+Nevertheless, Capidava is one of the few Roman-era settlements with indigenous names in the area where no significant pre-Roman settlement was found.